Jump to content

 This is a print of a page on Rechtspraak.nl.
 Look for the most up-to-date information on Rechtspraak.nl (http://www.rechtspraak.nl).
 This page is printed on 01-01-1970.

 Personal data is necessary to administer justice and conduct cases properly and carefully.
-Litigants and their representatives must furnish personal data to the Dutch judiciary (de Rechtspraak), so that legal proceedings can be conducted properly.
+Litigants and their representatives must furnish personal data to the Dutch judiciary, so that legal proceedings can be conducted accordingly.

 If, through the website or another channel, criminal offences are committed or criminal statements are made, the data may, however, be used for purposes of investigation.

 The Dutch judiciary (de Rechtspraak) will only use your personal data that is collected through the sub domains of Rechtspraak.nl for the purpose for which you left this data on the site.

 Courts publish decisions that are important to society or legal practice.
 Anonymization guidelines apply.
 These guidelines mandate which data must be anonymized.
 The general principle is that any data about natural persons will be anonymized.

 If you believe that data has wrongly not been anonymized, you can file a written change request with the president of the court that rendered the decision.